Jean-Paul Sartre’s “The Flies” : A Journey through Existential Freedom

 In “The Flies,” Sartre explores the theme of the divine and its impact on human behavior.
 The character of Zeus, who represents an indifferent and tyrannical god, attempts to maintain control over the people through fear and manipulation.
 However, Orestes rejects the notion of divine authority and questions the gods’ existence.
 Sartre challenges the traditional religious narrative and raises questions about the nature of faith, morality, and the influence of the divine on human lives.

 “The Flies” reminds us that even in the face of external circumstances and societal expectations, individuals possess the power of choice.
-Sartre emphasizes that we are not bound by fate, but rather we define ourselves through our actions and decisions.
 This philosophy of radical freedom encourages readers to embrace their autonomy and recognize the transformative potential of their choices.

 The Flies by Jean-Paul Sartre (Quote)